Film and Television (BFA)

 Undergraduate Film and Television majors are given priority in all FMTV-UT coursework.
 Some FMTV-UT courses are not available to non-major students under any circumstances, including all Core Production courses at the Intermediate and Advanced levels.
 Please visit this page for our policies, procedures, and the current Open Access List for enrollment in FMTV-UT courses as a non-Film and Television major.

-Transfer Credit Equivalency for the Film and Television Major
+Transfer Student Policies and Credit Equivalency for the Film and Television Major

 The following courses may be accepted for transfer credit toward the Film and Television major: